3 Month Coding Interview Preparation Bootcamp

 Start revising Computer Science concepts like Data Structures and Algorithms.
 You know, those concepts that you once studied in your undergrad and have never looked at since — they’re actually quite useful in coding interviews.
 Here are some relevant resources:

-- For Python, look at Data Structures for Coding Interviews in Python: From Soup to Nuts
+- For Python, look at Data Structures in Python for Coding Interviews

-- For Java, look at Data Structures for Coding Interviews in Java: From Soup to Nuts
+- For Java, look at Data Structures in Java for Coding Interviews

 Remember to revise topics like: